Powhatan language: Modern era

 In recent decades there has been an interest in reviving the lost language, especially by the descendants of the Powhatan Confederacy.
 In 1975, Frank Siebert, a linguist specializing in Algonquian languages, published a book-length study claiming the "reconstitution" of the phonology of the language.

 For the film The New World (2005), which tells the story of the English colonization of Virginia and encounter with the Powhatan, Blair Rudes made a tentative reconstruction of the language "as it might have been."

 A specialist in the Indigenous languages of North Carolina and Virginia, he used the Strachey and Smith wordlists, as well as the vocabularies and grammars of other Algonquian languages and the sound correspondences that appear to obtain between them and Powhatan.
 More specifically, he used a Bible translated into Massachusett to piece together grammar and Proto-Algonquian to compare the words in Smith and Strachey's records.

-Linguists with the College of William and Mary are working with the Patawomeck tribe to recover the language and have made strides in doing so.
-The Patawomeck tribe offers classes in Stafford, Virginia, on the language.